rakshit-ayachit/Code-Castle-deco.cx/README.md

 - **Mentors and Supporters**: For their guidance, feedback, and encouragement throughout the hackathon.
 - **Community and Participants**: For fostering a collaborative and inspiring environment.
 - **Open-Source Contributors**: Whose work we built upon to create our project.
-- **Friends and Family**: For their unwavering support and motivation.

 Thank you to everyone who made this project and experience possible!